RobertKievits/webdriver-accessibility-audit/README.md

 ```

 ### Writing tests
-In your protractor test you can include an auti as following:
+In your protractor test you can include an audit as following:

 ```
 var options = {
     resultPath: 'test/accessibility/audits',